-As the previous examples have shown, voltage scaling reduces reliability.
 The aim of this paper is to propose a schedule synthesis approach that is able to minimize the energy while at the same meeting the reliability and timing requirements.
-We will base our solution on the transparent recovery approach (Fig. 1b), which has been shown to quickly produce good quality schedules [11].
 Thus, the scheduling algorithm is responsible for deriving offline the root schedules, i.e., the schedules in the no-fault scenario.
-The scheduler in each node, starting from the root schedule, based on the occurrence of faults, is able to derive online, in linear time, the necessary contingency schedule [11].
+The scheduler in each node, starting from the root schedule, based on the occurrence of faults, is able to derive online, in linear time, the necessary contingency schedule [19].